 Have you ever heard of the fifth taste called umami?
 That is where the Worcestershire sauce hits.
 It is that savory meaty flavor that we all love.
 I use 1 teaspoon of Worcestershire sauce in this recipe.

 Yellow mustard really brightens this dish up.
-It also adds in some color.
+It also adds some color.
 I use two tablespoons of yellow mustard.

 I use olive oil to saute the onions at the very beginning of this recipe.
 You will need 1 tablespoon of olive oil.